-You should also bring the proper equipment, so never try a trek here without the proper hiking shoes, even on a family route like that on Sartorius Mounts.
+You should also bring proper hiking gear, and never trek here without the proper hiking shoes, even on a family route like that on Sartorius Mounts.
 The volcanic vistas here are amazing, you’ll see ancient craters and birch woods that can only be found near the Etna Volcano.

 The path to the Sartorius Craters is gentle enough, guarded by endemic vegetation.
-The red valley before your final stop offers you an outstanding view of the coast, craters, lava rocks and pine woods.
-You can climb up and around the craters where you can actually see the lava flow.
+The red valley before your final stop offers you an outstanding view of the coast, craters, lava rocks, and pine woods.
+You can climb up and around the craters where you can see the lava flow.

 On the other hand, Bove Valley offers a more difficult path, but you’ll see the same volcanic landscape, with craters and lava flow, among which the “dicchi magmatici” are the most interesting lava formation.
 The steep descent and ascent require the use of hiking poles, though.